Current Press Releases and News

 In order to define the full breadth of expected knowledge for a certified GISP, GISCI proposes to consider the core competency areas listed in the recently completed "Geographic Information Science and Technology Body of Knowledge", 2006, developed by the University Consortium for Geographic Information Science (UCGIS).
 The Body of Knowledge is structured around 10 knowledge areas embracing 114 competency units that should be covered by a comprehensive college education program for GIS&T. The Body of Knowledge identifies 24 of the competency units as representing the minimal content for any qualifying program.
 GISCI is considering modifying its standard GISP application to include a requirement for the applicant to certify he or she has the range of knowledge, skills, and abilities listed in those 24 core competency units through some combination of education and experience.
 Eventually, GISCI could develop a GISP certification examination based on these standards.

 Before any of that occurs, GISCI is seeking comments from both the GIS community and current GISPs on the proposal.
 Comments from the GIS community are vital to putting the core competencies to a practical test.
 If the core competencies are not reflective of GIS professionals, a certification program or examination based on them would be prohibitive.
 If professionals want to make their opinions known, use our guestbook for public comment.
 Please pay close attention to the listed core competencies and leave comments on the new proposal.
 A "Frequently Asked Questions" document is available for further explanation.
 The public review period lasts from 3/22/07 – 4/30/07.

-To view the Core Competency-based Certification Model visit:
+Click to view the Core Competency-based Certification Model

 GISCI Makes Changes to the Recertification Requirements, Adds Appeals Process, and Sets Recertification Fee